 I was playing in the empty lot.
 Kicking cans and breaking bottles were some of my favorite games.
 A boy walked over to me, shoved me and said, “You’re a piece of shit!” then I picked up a brick and introduced his face to it.
 Then I got bored and decided to play another game, break the windows in the neighborhood.

-He was standing in the front room practicing his strike moves.
-On the floor laid his artwork and markings he had been working on.
+I was standing in the front room practicing my strike moves.
+On the floor laid artwork and markings I had been working on.
 The old man walked in, drunk.
 The old man is unpredictable when drunk.
-The old man grabbed him by the neck slammed him in the wall and put him in a back breaker.
+The old man grabbed me by the neck slamming into the wall and putting me in a back breaker.

 Who’s your master boy?

 Ha, Ha!
 Its ok, you’ll learn.